qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 ## Wrapping up

 And that's it for this post.
-Ansible is indeed a powerful system, but taking the time to understand what's going on has taught me things about basic networking (and in particular some ins and outs of `ssh`) that I'm glad I know how.
+Ansible is indeed a powerful system, but taking the time to understand what's going on has taught me things about basic networking (and in particular some ins and outs of `ssh`) that I'm glad I know now.

 Moreover, I now have a nice set of four Pis set up from a basic networking perspective, ready for the next steps.